The geometry of degenerations of Hilbert schemes of points: Review of the GIT construction

 The last condition in this definition is equivalent to the assumption that there are no self-intersections of components of $X_0$.
 Let $\Gamma(X_0)$ be the dual graph of the central fibre: the vertices of this graph are given by the components of $X_0$ and the edges correspond to the irreducible components of the singular locus of $X_0$.
 The assumption that $X_0$ has no self-intersections is then equivalent to saying that the graph $\Gamma(X_0)$ has no loops.
 Our assumptions imply that $X_0$ has no triple intersections.
 In terms of degenerations of $K3$ surfaces, one of the main motivations of our paper, this is saying that we consider type II degenerations, but not type III degenerations.

 For what we want to do, we will further need to choose an {\em orientation} on the dual graph $\Gamma(X_0)$.
-Given such an orientation, we can associate to any degeneration $ f \colon X \to C$ and any integer $n$ the {\em expanded degenerations} $ f[n] \colon X[n]\to C[n]$, which were introduced by Li \cite{li-2001} and extensively studied by Li and Wu \cite{LW-2011}.
-For a discussion of this construction in the context we are concerned with, we refer the reader to \cite[Section 1]{GHH-2016}.
-The assumption that $\Gamma(X_0)$ has no loops implies that $X[n]$ is a scheme \cite[Proposition 1.9]{GHH-2016}.
-Moreover, if we start with a projective degeneration $X \to C$, then $X[n]\to C[n]$ is projective if and only if the dual graph $\Gamma(X_0)$ has no directed cycles \cite[Proposition 1.10]{GHH-2016}.
+Given such an orientation, we can associate to any degeneration $ f \colon X \to C$ and any non-negative integer $n$ the {\em expanded degenerations} $ f[n] \colon X[n]\to C[n]$, which were introduced by Li \cite{li-2001} and extensively studied by Li and Wu \cite{LW-2011}.
+For a discussion of this construction in the context we are concerned with, we refer the reader to \cite[Section 1]{GHH-2019}.
+The assumption that $\Gamma(X_0)$ has no loops implies that $X[n]$ is a scheme provided $X$ is a scheme \cite[Proposition 1.9]{GHH-2019}.
+Moreover, if we start with a projective degeneration $X \to C$, then $X[n]\to C[n]$ is projective if and only if the dual graph $\Gamma(X_0)$ has no directed cycles \cite[Proposition 1.10]{GHH-2019}.
 We also recall that $X[n]\to C[n]$ admits a natural action of the $n$-dimensional split torus $G[n]$.

-In what follows, we must make the additional assumption that the associated dual graph $\Gamma(X_0)$ is {\em bipartite}, i.e., the set of vertices admits a partition into two disjoint subsets such that none of these subsets contains two adjacent vertices.
+In what follows, we will always assume that the morphism $f:X \to C$ is projective.
+We must also make the additional assumption that the associated dual graph $\Gamma(X_0)$ is {\em bipartite}, i.e., the set of vertices admits a partition into two disjoint subsets such that none of these subsets contains two adjacent vertices.
 A bipartite partition is equivalent to the choice of an orientation on $\Gamma(X_0)$ such that no vertex is at the same time a source and a target, and exists if and only if $\Gamma(X_0)$ contains no cycles of odd length.
 In this case there are two possible orientations which define a bipartite partition and the two choices differ by reverting all arrows.

 We will from now on assume that $\Gamma(X_0)$ is a bipartite graph and that we have chosen one of the two possible bipartite orientations.
-Although our restriction to degenerations with bipartite graphs imposes a condition on the degenerations which we consider, this is not essential; by \cite[Remark 1.17]{GHH-2016} one can always perform a quadratic base change on $X \to C$ in order to fulfill this condition.
-Also, it is irrelevant which of the two possible orientations one chooses, as they produce isomorphic expanded degenerations by \cite[Proposition 1.11]{GHH-2016}.
+Although our restriction to degenerations with bipartite graphs imposes a condition on the degenerations which we consider, this is not essential; by \cite[Remark 1.17]{GHH-2019} one can always perform a quadratic base change on $X \to C$ in order to fulfill this condition.
+Also, it is irrelevant which of the two possible orientations one chooses, as they produce isomorphic expanded degenerations by \cite[Proposition 1.11]{GHH-2019}.